Updated:

 PCI DSS

-PCI DSS compliance: a checklist
+PCI DSS compliance: A checklist

 The Payment Card Industry Data Security Standard (PCI DSS) is a set of security requirements designed to protect credit card data and reduce fraud.
 It was created by major credit card companies including Visa, MasterCard, American Express, Discover, and JCB to establish uniform security standards across the payment industry.
 Any organization that stores, processes, or transmits cardholder data must comply with these standards.